microsoft/semantic-kernel/docs/decisions/0040-chat-prompt-xml-support.md

 1. Developers can opt out as follows:
     1. Set `AllowUnsafeContent = true` for the `PromptTemplateConfig` to allow function call return values to be trusted.
     1. Set `AllowUnsafeContent = true` for the `InputVariable` to allow a specific input variable to be trusted.
+    1. Set `AllowUnsafeContent = true` for the `KernelPromptTemplateFactory` or `HandlebarsPromptTemplateFactory` to trust all inserted content i.e. revert to behavior before these changes were implemented.

 - Good, because values inserted into a prompt are not trusted by default.
 - Bad, because there isn't a reliable way to decode message tags that were encoded.